ComposableFi/composable/docs/docs/developer-guides/collator-setup.md

 [Parachain] 🏷 Local node identity is: 12D3KooWLp9aJBC7Jury1EgBYT4prqThmKPyB1Fm2fpBPUok1tKb
 ```

-4) Verify that the node is running and catching up
+## 4) Verify that the node is running and catching up

 Go to https://telemetry.polkadot.io/#list/0x6811a339673c9daa897944dcdac99c6e2939cc88245ed21951a0a3c9a2be75bc

-From that site, you should be able to see your node (based on the name you assigned it above), and verify that it is catching up.
+From that site, you should be able to see your node, based on the name you assigned it above,
+and verify that it is catching up.

-5) Verify that the http RPC port is available
+## 5) Verify that the http RPC port is available

 ```shell
 curl -H "Content-Type: application/json" -d '{"id":1, "jsonrpc":"2.0", "method": "rpc_methods"}' http://127.0.0.1:9933/